 The philosophy program is designed for students who are interested in examining life's deepest questions and applying this study to the community and world.

 Philosophy graduates receive a Bachelor of Arts (B.A.) degree.
 The curriculum is designed to facilitate interdisciplinary study.

 Why Study Philosophy at Grand Valley?

-- The major emphasizes learning the history of philosophy as the foundation for further study and application.
+- The program emphasizes learning the history of philosophy as the foundation for further study and application.

 - Courses are offered in all major contemporary schools of philosophical thought as well as in non-Western traditions.

-- The Undergraduate Teaching Apprentice Program, China Summer School, Philosophy Colloquium/Speakers Series, and the Philosophical Society of GVSU offer out-of-classroom opportunities.
+- The Undergraduate Teaching Apprentice Program, Philosophy Colloquium/Speakers Series, and the Philosophical Society of GVSU offer out-of-classroom opportunities.

 Location & Format

 Undergraduate students in this major study at Grand Valley's Allendale Campus.